hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ## Goal

-Make Jet's CDC sources production ready: consistent with eachother in behaviour, easy to use, reliable and performant.
+Make Jet's CDC sources production ready: consistent with each other in behaviour, easy to use, reliable and performant.

 ## Background